How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 Some facts

-How to properly file a claim
+How to write a claim correctly

-• date of marriage
+• date of marriage,

 • marriage certificate (or a copy of the marriage record, if it has already been terminated),

-• divorce court decision
+• court decision on divorce,

-• receipt for payment of state duty,
+• receipt of payment of state duty,

 • other documents at the discretion of the plaintiff or at the request of the judge.